About Samuel (THat’s me!)

 But I think I’m over that now, and am ready to write this little about page.

-So, as you know from the text that you saw when you first loaded this site (if you didn’t see that, it also says my name in the top right) I’m Samuel, and I’m a freelance graphic designer currently based in the South Coast of the United Kingdom.
+So, as you know from the text that you saw when you first loaded this site (if you didn’t see that, it also says my name at the top) I’m Samuel, and I’m a freelance graphic designer currently based in the South Coast of the United Kingdom.
 I’m 23 years old, but I sometimes forget that.
 On a few occasions I’ve had to specifically work out, from my birth year, how old I am.
+Age is but a number, and all that.

-I began working in the design world seven or so years ago, starting with making spin-off images of the Achievement Hunter logo, to be used as avatars for the community over there.
+I began working in the design world seven or so years ago, starting with making spin-off images of the Achievement Hunter (a gaming based YouTube channel) logo, to be used as avatars for the community over there.
 We’d have this little forum page where people would come, request one with a certain theme, and one of us (there were four) would make it.
 It was about this time that I discovered that I wasn’t to bad at making things look cool.

 From there, studied Graphic Design during GCSE, then went onto Media Studies & IT at A Level.
 If I’m being honest, these courses really didn’t help too much in terms of learning, well, anything.
 I did get a grasp of how certain tools worked, but we were using outdated software, meaning that I had to learn from the ground up again once I upgraded to the latest versions.
 A plus side of this was that I discovered that, once I left traditional education, I actually really enjoyed learning and experimenting just to see what happens.
 Weird, that.
 A lot of people I’ve spoken to have had that same experience.